vigneshu/CarND-MPC-Project/README.md

 We try and optimise in every step of MPC.
 Therefore, having a very small dt means we optimise the actuator values more frequently.
 Hence I tried small values such as 0.01, 0.02 upto 0.1.
 The smaller is better but more processor consuming and simulator is laggy.
 I finally ended up using 0,05 as dt.
 It is also better to choose the total time horizon less as the car moves fast and vehicle can go off the track.
 T was chosen to be 0.5.
 N which is T/dt therefore becomes 10

+#### 3. Latency
+To handle the latency, the solver estimates for 100 ms after the calculated moment was taken (after solving the MPC controller).
+See lines 173 to 175 and 20 to 21 of `MPC.cpp` to this effect.

 ## Dependencies